SkillZoneBot/docs/docs/intro.md

 # Intro

-Let's discover **SkillZone**.
+Let's discover **Tenpa**.

 ## Invite the Bot
 First you must add the bot to your Discord Server.
-You can invite the bot [here](https://discord.com/api/oauth2/authorize?client_id=710539381433434163&permissions=413592316998&scope=bot%20applications.commands)
+You can invite the bot [here](https://discord.com/api/oauth2/authorize?client_id=917087942604910622&permissions=405848582390&scope=bot%20applications.commands)

 ## Config
 To have the bot perfectly matched to your server, you should now change a few things in the config.